HOLMESsamuel/magic-sandbox/README.md

 # Magic sandbox

-With this project, I aim to create a platform to load MTG decks from websites like Archidekt and TappedOut and enable playing with them in a tabletop simulation with friends.
+With this project, I aim to create a platform to load decks and enable playing with them in a tabletop simulation with friends.
 The platform does not implement game rules but allows players to move cards around, mimicking the real-life experience.
 This project will be self-hosted and for personal usage only.

 ## Technical Stack